apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 * Do not use any GemFire APIs inside a `CacheListener` if you have _conserve-sockets_ set to true.
 * Do not modify region attributes, since those messages will have priority and can cause blocks.
 * Avoid configurations where listeners or writers are deployed in a few nodes of the distributed system.
 Prefer a cluster-wide installation where every node can process the callback.
-* Operations inside a `CacheListener` are thread-safe and entries are locked for the current thread.
+* Operations inside a `CacheListener` or a `CacheWriter` are thread-safe and entries are locked for the current thread.

 When using transactions:
 * `CacheWriter` should not start transactions;